Ice129/My-World-Horror-Mod/Mod Ideas.md

 - digging straight down, check if its 1 or 2 wide regardless, player looking down at you until you see it

+- enhanced ability to detect being looked at, especially out of corner of eye while zoomed in using a mod. will require learning how zoom mods work and how to detect if the player is zoomed in, and entity is within fov

 ## Sound Ideas
 - block placing and breaking sounds when underground

 - seen Blueice129 nametag while somewhere, then hear them mine 3 blocks down, place a block, and they dissapear

 - footsteps when player is in a menu for over a few seconds

+- increased cave noise percent (like 100% increase, but under same circumstances)

 ## Block Event Ideas